QuorumDMS/ftp-srv/README.md

 `connection` [client class object](src/connection.js)
 `username` string of username from `USER` command
 `password` string of password from `PASS` command
+`host` string of hostname from `HOST` command, if issued before login
 `resolve` takes an object of arguments:
 - `fs`
   - Set a custom file system class for this connection to use.